AAT Level 3 Diploma in Accounting

 Awarding Body Fees*

-Payment for AAT membership, exam fees (approximately £222*) and textbooks will also be required.
+Payment for AAT membership, exam fees (approximately £465*) and textbooks (approximately £33 per unit) will also be required.

 * Awarding Body Fees are payable by all students or employers and recharged at cost and may be subject to change.

-Following completion of the AAT Level 3 qualification your employee may wish to continue their studies by applying for the AAT Level 4 Professional Diploma in Accounting course.
+After completing the AAT Level 3 Diploma in Accounting qualification, you will have the opportunity to apply for the AAT Level 4 Diploma in Professional Accounting course.